Ben-geo/Ben-geo/README.md

 ### I am a pre-final year student at Vellore Institute of Technology, pursuing  Integrated MSc Computational Statistics and Data Analytics

-### I am a passionate self-taught programmer whose main field of interest is Deep-Learning, I am trying to get better at various concepts in NLP
+### I am a passionate self-taught programmer whose main field of interest is Deep-Learning.

 ### 📫 Feel free to reach out to me :